8go/pass-grave/README.md

 ```
 $ pass grave open
 ```
-This extracts and restores the password store from the grave and then deletes the grave.
+This opens the grave at the beginning of a session, extracts and restores the password store from the grave file and then removes the grave file.

 ## Example 2: Closing the grave
 ```
 $ pass grave close
 ```
-This creates the grave, places the complete password store into it and then removes the password store with its meta-data.
+This creates the grave, places the complete password store into it and then removes the password store with its meta-data (except some files holding no meta-data).
 All meta-data is hiden now.
+The grave file is a single compressed and GPG encrypted file.
 The grave can be found at ```$PASSWORD_STORE_DIR/.grave``` e.g. ```~/.password-store/.grave/passwordstore.grave.tar.gz2.gpg```.